hyosung11/Launch-School/Courses/journal.md

 10:34 I'm doing some more practice problems and reviewing my study guide again.
 Jen, Rob and Alina have come over as well.

 11:14 Going through the exercises again and they seem completely easy this time so far.

+11:51 Finally understanding what was meant in Question 4 of the interview.

+12:25 I found a problem that confuses me still.
+I need to look at it some more after lunch.